On groups of diffeomorphisms of the interval with finitely many fixed points: Introduction

-\begin{rem} In particular, we obtain that a subgroup of $\mathrm{Diff}_{+}(I)$ where every non-identity diffeomorphism has finitely many fixed points, satisfies no law unless it is isomorphic to a subgroup of $\mathrm{Aff}_{+}(\mathbb{R})^n$ for some $n\geq 1$.
+\begin{rem} Let us recall that the girth of a graph is the length of a shortest cycle in it (if there is no cycle, then the girth is equal to infinity), and the girth of a finitely generated group $\Gamma $ is defined as where $\mathcal{G}(\Gamma , S)$ denotes the Cayley graph of $\Gamma $ with respect to a finite generating set $S$.
+We refer the reader to \cite{S} or \cite{A6} for basic properties of girth, but would like to recall here the most relevant fact that if a finitely generated group satisfies a law and is not isomorphic to $\Z $, then it has a finite girth.
+In particular, the girth of a finitely generated non-cyclic virtually solvable group is finite.
+Thus, as a corollary of Theorem \ref{thm:main}, we obtain that a finitely generated subgroup of $\mathrm{Diff}_{+}(I)$ where every non-identity diffeomorphism has finitely many fixed points, satisfies no law unless it is isomorphic to a subgroup of $\mathrm{Aff}_{+}(\mathbb{R})^n$ for some $n\geq 1$.
 This also implies a positive answer to Question (v) from \cite{N1}.
 If $\Gamma $ is {\em irreducible} (i.e. it does not have a global fixed point in $(0,1)$), then one can take $n=1$. \end{rem}

 The proof of Theorem \ref{thm:main} relies on the study of diffeomorphism groups which act locally transitively.
 To be precise, we need the following definitions.

 \begin{defn} A subgroup $\Gamma \leq \mathrm{Diff}_{+}(I)$ is called {\em locally transitive} if for all $p\in (0,1)$ and $\epsilon > 0$, there exists $\gamma \in \Gamma $ such that $||\gamma || < \epsilon $ and $\gamma (p)\neq p$. \end{defn}